 - Permits: Permits, licenses, and insurances needed to start the business require costs that should be included in the budget.

 The crop selection will affect the system's design, as different plants have different growth rates and nutrient requirements.
-Here are some factors to consider in selecting plants for your aquaponics business:
+Here are things to keep in mind in selecting plants for your system.

 - Market demand: Choose crops that have a high demand in the market.
 This includes leafy greens, herbs, and vegetables that are popular with consumers.